 Later that year, in October, The New York Times reported on the sale of the residence.
 “The four-story brownstone dwelling 36 West Thirty-fourth Street has been sold by Mrs. Herzog at a little over $100,000.”
 The sale price would translate to about $2 million today.

 The staggering price reflected the exclusive district.
 Although William Astor had demolished his house and erected the Waldorf Hotel, completed a year earlier; the exclusive hotel drew upscale visitors to the neighborhood.
 It also drew commerce, and within the next few years the old brownstone residences of 34th Street would be razed or unrecognizably altered for business purposes.

 On September 19, 1902 the real estate community pondered George C. Boldt’s intentions on the block.
 When Thomas H. Barber sold the two four-story houses at Nos.
-32 and 34, The New York Times noted “George C. Boldt is the owner of 36 West Thirty-fourth Street, together with an abutting lot at 41 West Thirty-third Street—a circumstance which caused him to be mentioned as the probably buyer of the Barber parcels.”
+32 and 34, The New York Times noted “George C. Boldt is the owner of 36 West Thirty-fourth Street, together with an abutting lot at 41 West Thirty-third Street—a circumstance which caused him to be mentioned as the probable buyer of the Barber parcels.”

 If developers thought that Boldt was acquiring adjoining parcels of land to erect a large structure, they were wrong.
 For a few years he simply rented out spaces in the back-to-back structures to a variety of tenants.
 In 1903 artist Walter H. Robertson had his studio here.
 He was scammed out of a $10 gold piece that year when two “well-dressed strangers” told him they would place his $10 horse race bet on “a sure thing.”